📝 Bar, drinks & cocktails · ⏱️ 3 min read

 Pairing vs. individual glasses

-With a wine pairing, you can calculate differently than with individual glasses:
+With a wine pairing, your calculation changes compared to individual glasses:

 • 3-course pairing: 3 glasses at 100ml = 400ml per person